 Andrew was born and raised in Tucson, Arizona.
 He received his B.A. from the Evergreen State College in Olympia, Washington where he studied human rights.
 He returned to Tucson in 2015 to serve as a VISTA as a Community School Coordinator at Santa Rita High School, part of the Tucson Community Schools Initiative Operation AmeriCorps grant.
-He is now in his second year serving as a VISTA, now as a VISTA team leader supporting AmeriCorps members in the Community Schools Initiative before joining the Arizona Serve staff as the Recruitment and Program Support Coordinator.
+Andrew served a second year as an AmeriCorps VISTA Team Leader with the Community Schools Initiative before joining the Arizona Serve staff as the Recruitment and Program Support Coordinator.

 Ann Drazkowski has worked with various community organizations in both the United States and Peru.
 After receiving her Masters in Public Affairs form the University of Wisconsin, Ann moved from Wisconsin to serve as a VISTA on the Tucson Community Schools Initiative in September 2015 for the chance to work on a locally grown initiative that could introduce a new method for combating poverty.
-Ann now serves as a Team Leader on the Initiative helping support both AmeriCorps State and VISTA members in Tucson as the continue to offer exciting new programs and integrate the Tucson Community Schools Initiative in eight Tucson high schools.
+Ann served as a Team Leader on the Initiative helping support both AmeriCorps State and VISTA members in Tucson as the continue to offer exciting new programs and integrate the Tucson Community Schools Initiative in eight Tucson high schools.
 Ann now supports Arizona Serve's recruitment efforts in Tucson.